I am so proud of you!!!!!!!!!!”

 If you really want to know why I was proud of him, it’s this: his singular focus on creating and then committing to a plan without obsessing over the “when is it gonna happen” of the outcome.
 He is like Churchill, Muhammad Ali, and a Zen master at work: laser sharp and hungry while remaining detached from the result.
 It’s an incredible thing to witness.

 Here’s what I noticed:

 When others might watch TV, Guy watches live feeds of planning committee meetings.
-When others might scroll through social media sites, Guy studies the local development plan for each council he is exploring land in.
+When others might scroll through social media sites, Guy studies the local development plan for each council he is exploring the land in.
 When others might spend time researching the “hottest” restaurants in town, Guy invests time researching the “hottest” flood risk assessors around.

 And you know what else?
-When others might have complained about how hard it is to “catch a break” and how the odds are stacked against them (he got to within signing-distance on two other sites and then the sellers started courting bids from other developers; these were sites the owners hadn’t even considered selling before he approached them), Guy let me curse and scream on his behalf and then found more sites to replace them.
+When others might have complained about how hard it is to “catch a break” and how the odds are stacked against them (he got to within signing distance on two other sites and then the sellers started courting bids from other developers; these were sites the owners hadn’t even considered selling before he approached them), Guy let me curse and scream on his behalf and then found more sites to replace them.

 Now, some of you might be ready to barf while reading my praise for someone I am married to.
-And some of you might even be thinking that A) I am making this up, or that B) Guy sounds terribly boring.
+And some of you might even think that A) I am making this up, or that B) Guy sounds terribly boring.
 But the reality is A) Nope, 100% truth bombs only, and B) That is the point: success sprouts from the boring, success grows from the tedious.

 And that’s why it eludes so many of us.